NLeSC/PattyData/README.md

 - test: simple testing framework

+In https://github.com/NLeSC/PattyData/blob/master/Documents/SUM/patty.pdf you can find the Software User Manual of the 4D GIS system with an overview of the systems and special focus on the data management (DB and data structure).

+In https://github.com/NLeSC/PattyData/blob/master/Documents/SUM_viewer/viewer_sum.pdf you can find the Software User Manual for the OSG desktop-based viewer/editor.
+For the installing ans setting up of the OSG viewer/editor plese see https://github.com/NLeSC/Via-Appia.

+The web-based Potree viewer is also available.
+Please contact the administrator if you wish to have access to the web visualization.

 Managing data
 -------------
 In this section we shortly describe how to manage data, i.e. add new data (point clouds, meshes, pictures) or how to remove it.

 **Add data**

-- For addition of new data the data has to be transfered to the Via Appia Linux server.
-Use WinSCP for this purpose, the Host Name is the IP address of the Via Appia Linux server and the user and password and your user name and password as provided by the administrator.
+- For the addition of new data (mesh, point cloud or image) the data has to be transfered to the Via Appia Linux server.
+Use WinSCP for this purpose, the Host Name is the IP address of the Via Appia Linux server are the user and password and your user name and password as provided by the administrator.
 We suggest to move the data (LAS/LAZ file for point cloud, a folder with OBJ and textures files for meshes and a PNG/JPG for picures) to your default home directory in the Via Appia Linux server.

 - After the data is in the server you have to log in with Putty.
 Use same credentials as in WinSCP.